Willi Agatz: Political career

 Agatz joined the RGO's national leadership in 1931, and served as Chairman of the Unified Association of German Miners (EvBD) from May 1932 to April 1933, succeeding Albert Funk.
 After the Nazis came to power, Agatz lost his seat in the Reichstag but continued to work underground.
 In September 1933, he moved to the Schöneberg district of Berlin and became National Leader of the RGO after Fritz Schulte was forced to flee the country, organizing the union's illegal work until his own arrest on 18 January 1934.
 He was detained for over a year at Columbia-Haus, Alexanderplatz, and Moabit before the People's Court sentenced him to three more years at the Luckau prison.
 Rather than being released at the end of his sentence, he was sent to Sachsenhausen, where he was interned until October 1939.
 Even after his release, he remained under police supervision.

 World War II

 Agatz worked as a bricklayer at Hochtief AG until being drafted into the Wehrmacht in January 1943.
-He was assigned to the 999th Penal Battalion, serving in Greece, Czechia, Poland, and the Baltic States.
+He was assigned to the 999th Penal Battalion, serving in Greece, Czechia-Slovakia, Poland, and the Baltic States.
 He was scheduled to be executed on 8 May 1945, but because the Nazis had surrendered the previous day, the officer in charge did not carry out the order.

 Agatz was taken prisoner by the Soviets and sent to the Klaipeda POW Camp, where he became head of the Antifascist Committee.
 He was released on 7 May 1946, exactly one year after the German surrender.